abraham-atsiwo/filbert-lc/README.md

 The dataset includes both real financial data and synthetic data generated to represent possible real-world scenarios.
 Synthetic data aims to address domain-specific challenges, such as limited training data in financial sentiment contexts.

+### License

+- This project is licensed under the MIT License.
+See the LICENSE file for details.

+- This template should fit well for your project.
+Let me know if you’d like more customization!

+### Model Weights

+- Download Model Weights from HuggingFace: